uhuohuy/GazPNE/README.md

 ## Neural Classifier
 The first step of ZSL-PLT is to train a model based on positive examples from gazetters and negative examples sythesized by rules.
 ### Training examples perparation
+Several important data are needed and should be put in the data folder.
-Used gazetters include OpenStreetMap and Geonames.
+OSM data: Used gazetters include OpenStreetMap and Geonames.
 Specifically, two boundary boxes are choosed to select the osm name entitits from OSMNames (https://osmnames.org/download/).
+This file is too huge and shared through google drive.
-The Geoname data (https://download.geonames.org/export/dump/) in the whole US and India area is used.
+The Geoname data: Two files are IN.txt and US.txt, which can be downloaded through (https://download.geonames.org/export/dump/).
+They corresponse to the data in the whole US and India areas, respectively.
-Apart from gazetteers, word-embedding is used to extract general words, including goolge-embedding and Golve-embedding.
-Moreover, a file contains 5000 general words provided by lexical is also used.
+Two word embeddings: Goolge-embedding and Golve-embedding.
-After got all the data, [abc](rawTextProcessing.py) rawTextProcessing.py can be used to extract the positive examples and negative examples from the data file above.
+After got all the data, [rawTextProcessing.py](rawTextProcessing.py) can be used to extract the positive examples and negative examples from the data file above.
+The extracted positive and negative examples are shared through google drive.

-### Word embedding
+### Specific Word embedding
-We use three kinds of features in the classifier.
-The input layer concatenates all the features in a single vector.
-Specifically, the three types are two different word embeddings (i.e., generic and specific), and six handcrafted features.
-The generic word embedding is the pre-trained GloVe 50-Dimensional Word Vectors to capture generic language use.
-The second word embedding is employed to capture language use that is specific for each domain.
-We obtained that using the word2vector algorithm on the positive examples, with a dimension of 30, a minimum word frequency cutoff of 1, and a window size of 2.
-In this step, word2vec-garzeteer.py is used to generate the specific word embeddings.
+Specific Word embedding can be obtained by applying the word2vector algorithm on the positive examples.
+This can be done by [word2vec-garzeteer.py](word2vec-garzeteer.py).
+We have provided the trained specific Word embedding on google drive.
+It should be put in the data folder

 ### Model training
 We apply the C-LSTM  model in classifying the place entities, which combines the CNN and LSTM to achieve the best of both.
 The topology of the network is depicted as follows:
 ![Screenshot](figure/architecture.jpg)
+[Garzetter_sim_pre.py](Garzetter_sim_pre.py) is used to train a classification model based on the positive and negative examples.

+## Place tagger from tweet texts
+The three tweet data sets are avaliable here and they should be put under the data folder.
+The trained model in the last step can be then used to extract the place from the tweet data set by [model_test_json.py](model_test_json.py).

+## Experimental results